A Simple Baseline for Semi-supervised Semantic Segmentation with Strong Data Augmentation: Introduction

 \section{Introduction}

 Semantic segmentation/pixel labelling is one of the core tasks in visual understanding, which is widely used in scene parsing, human body parsing, and many downstream applications.
 It is a per-pixel classification problem, which classifies each pixel in the image into a predefined set of categories.
-In recent years, semantic segmentation methods based on deep convolution neural networks (CNNs) have made tremendous progress \cite{ cityscpaes, everingham2012pascal }, and achieved impressive results on large benchmark datasets.
-Note that, the common prerequisite for all these successes is the availability of massive amounts of labeled data.

-Unfortunately, labeling a large amount of samples is very expensive and time-consuming, especially in dense prediction problems, such as semantic segmentation.
-As we need to label each pixel, it can be of $60$ times more effort than image-level annotation.
-Recent research reveals that semi-supervised learning (SSL), which uses a large amount of unlabeled data in conjunction with a small amount of labeled data, is greatly beneficial to classification \cite{xie2020self, berthelot2019mixmatch, sohn2020fixmatch, berthelot2019remixmatch, chen2020big, chen2020improved, grill2020bootstrap }.
-These methods can be grouped into consistency methods \cite{berthelot2019mixmatch, sohn2020fixmatch, berthelot2019remixmatch}, pseudo methods \cite{xie2020self}, representation learning \cite{ grill2020bootstrap}.
+In the past few years, semantic segmentation methods based on deep convolution neural networks (CNNs) have made tremendous progress \cite{ cityscpaes, everingham2012pascal }.
+Note that, the common prerequisite for all these successes is the availability of a massive amount of pixel-level labeled data.
+Unfortunately, labeling such datasets is very expensive and time-consuming, especially in dense prediction problems, such as semantic segmentation.
+As we need to label each pixel, it can be $60$ times more expensive than image-level annotation.